 Collectors highly price vintage Miriam Haskell jewelry.
 In addition, watercolor prints originally used for advertising, showing models wearing large Haskell pieces are also very collectible.
 Unfortunately, Haskell Jewelry was unsigned until the 1950s.
 As a result, many unsigned beaded items are misidentified as Haskell.
 Jewelry is still made under this mark but is of much lesser quality.

 Shipping & Returns

-Overseas orders ship International First Class.
-International buyers handle all customs duties.
-PLEASE NOTE effective July 1, 2021, EU members are charged VAT taxes based on the specific country’s tax rates at the time of importation.
+International buyers are responsible for all customs duties.
+PLEASE NOTE: Starting July 1, 2021, EU members will incur VAT taxes based on the specific country’s tax rates during importation.